 We have seen customers simply refuse to consider hybrid technology simply because they didn’t want to be bothered with recharging the battery.
 Yet, this is nearly never the case!

 The Chevrolet Volt is a plug-in hybrid and a version of the Toyota Prius is as well.
-However, they will run just fine thank you very much without ever being plugged in!
+However, both of these cars will run just fine thank you very much without ever being plugged in!
 The internal combustion engine will either be used to keep the battery charged (the Volt) or drive the wheels and keep the battery charged (the Prius plug-in).
 Thus plugging it in is simply an advantage that will save additional fuel.

 Now today gasoline is at its lowest price in years.
 However, any hybrid will save fuel without necessarily sacrificing performance.
 That’s a plus regardless of fuel costs at any given day.
 So, fear not the hybrid – get in, put it in gear and go.
 Just like any other car…